MattBixley/eri-support-docs/docs/Using_eRI/OpenOnDemand/Connect_to_Open_OnDemand.md

 Select from the options of the top menu bar.
 Apps are presented as cards so users can launch an instance in a very simple way.

-Open OnDemand is simplifying HPC access to scheduled compute resources for both interactive and non-interactive workloads.

-Find the Job Composer (submission templates), browse the project directories and access files, visualise results using available apps.